 Privacy and safety concerns limit many areas of campus from routine sUAS flights.
 In some circumstances, other campus locations may be considered with an explanation of the proposed flight and justification for the particular location.
 These requests will require additional review time.
 Please anticipate at least two weeks for such a request.

 Indoor flights will require approval when they are planned for public spaces, common areas, and rooms that may be reserved (e.g., atrium, hallways, classrooms, athletic facilities).
 In general, these requests will be reviewed by the individuals responsible for the space in addition to the sUAS management team prior to approval being granted.
-Locations that do not require prior sUAS management team approval are those indoor spaces that are assigned to specific faculty, staff, or students (e.g., research laboratory, office, dormitory room).
+Locations that do not require prior sUAS management team approval are those indoor spaces that are assigned to specific faculty, staff, or students (e.g., research laboratory, office).
 Indoor flights by third-parties (invitees) require approval in all locations.

 Princeton University No Drone Zones